dharkness/sudoku/README.md

           - use strategies for buttons instead of solvers
           - group by a key that allows detecting identical moves
             - store added and removed moves in each step instead of full set (why?)
-          - run each solver in a promise
+          - run each solver async
+            - pass async (generator?) function they can call to give up time
             - show icons on solver buttons that are still running
             - break Brute Force up somehow so it doesn't block the UI
         - store strategy to highlight in state on hover instead of its first move